kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 }
 ```

 Here, the `owl_count` value is subtracted by 5.
-The other operations you may expect are in jq, too (addition , multiplication, exponents, etc)
+The other operations you may expect are in `jq`, too (addition , multiplication, exponents, etc)

-- create objects
-- conditionals - if statement

 ## The Real World